Export Power BI paginated reports with Power Automate

 - At least one workspace in your Power BI tenant backed by a reserved capacity.
 This capacity can be any of the A4/P1 – A6/P3 SKUs.
 Read more about reserved capacities in Power BI Premium.

 - Access to the standard connectors in Power Automate, which come with any Office 365 subscription.

-You can also follow along if you have a Power BI Premium Per User (PPU) license but you will be limited to one export within a five minute window.
+You can also follow along if you have a Power BI Premium Per User (PPU) license but you're limited to one export within a five-minute window.

 Create a flow from a template